Church of God, International

 By COGwriter

 Church of God, International (CGI) was initially founded by Garner Ted Armstrong (GTA) after he was disfellowshiped from the Worldwide Church of God (WCG) in 1978.
-This article will primarily discuss teachings of CGI that differ from those that WCG taught as of January 1986.
+This article will primarily discuss teachings of CGI that differ from those that WCG taught as of January 1986 and the Continuing Church of God (CCOG).

 CGI is now a much smaller group.
-From an impact standpoint, its biggest presence is in Jamaica.
-It does not maintain a presence in many countries and does not seem to be a highly effective or active COG (except in Jamaica).
+From an impact standpoint, its biggest presence was in Jamaica.
+It does not maintain a presence in many countries and does not seem to be a highly effective or active COG.

 CGI teaches many of the same doctrines as the other COGs.
 As a matter of fact, it appears to this author that many of the other small groups essentially edited CGI's statement of beliefs to call them their own.
 Here is a link to CGI's official statement of beliefs.
 CGI does have beliefs that differ from those who were once part of WCG do.
 This article will attempt to document some of them.